karthakon/calculatorwatchface/readme.md

 A fully functional calculator built as a Pebble watchapp for the Pebble Time 2 and Pebble Round 2, with a real-time clock display and full touch-screen input.

+LIMITATION: This is a watchapp, not a watchface.
+PebbleOS only delivers touch events to watchapps.
+It displays the time inside the app's display panel when open, but it cannot be set as your idle/default watchface, and it will not appear automatically on wrist raise.

 Platform  : Pebble Time 2 and Pebble Round 2
 SDK       : Pebble SDK 6.x
 Language  : C